Viikuu/RestartOnSave/README.md

 $ node app.js param1 param2
 ```
 Where
-- param1 is your node app program which u want to run
+- param1 is your node app specific localisation which u want to run
 - param2 is your node app directory where u want to check for file changes

 By default: